basecamelectronics/sbgc32-serial-api/examples/Arduino/LCD_Remote/README.md

 ==========================================
 [![Web-site](https://www.basecamelectronics.com/img/logo.basecam.onwhite.png)](https://www.basecamelectronics.com)

-This is example sketch for Arduino, that shows how to control SimpleBGC-driven gimbal via Serial API.
+This is an example sketch for Arduino, that shows how to control SimpleBGC-driven gimbal via Serial API.
 API specs are available at [SerialAPI](http://www.basecamelectronics.com/serialapi/)